awsdocs/aws-kms-developer-guide/doc_source/services-workspaces.md

 1. <a name="WSP-KMS-creates-data-key"></a>AWS KMS creates a new data key, encrypts it under your CMK, and then sends the encrypted data key to Amazon EBS\.

-1. <a name="WSP-uses-EBS-to-attach-encrypted-volume"></a>Amazon WorkSpaces uses Amazon EBS to attach the encrypted volume to your WorkSpace, at which time Amazon EBS sends the encrypted data key to AWS KMS with a [https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request and specifies the WorkSpace user's `Sid` and directory ID as well as the volume ID as encryption context\.
+1. <a name="WSP-uses-EBS-to-attach-encrypted-volume"></a>Amazon WorkSpaces uses Amazon EBS to attach the encrypted volume to your WorkSpace\.
+Amazon EBS sends the encrypted data key to AWS KMS with a [https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request and specifies the WorkSpace user's `Sid`, its directory ID, and the the volume ID, which is used as the [encryption context](#services-workspaces-encryptioncontext)\.

 1. AWS KMS uses your CMK to decrypt the data key, and then sends the plaintext data key to Amazon EBS\.